arrase/Geotify/README.md

 # GeoNotes

-GeoNotes is a modern, location-aware Android application that allows users to create and manage geofenced reminders.
+Geotify is a modern, location-aware Android application that allows users to create and manage geofenced reminders.
 Designed with modern Android development practices, it features a beautiful Jetpack Compose interface and exposes advanced system-level **Jetpack AppFunctions**, making it capable of being driven by on-device LLMs or voice assistants.

 ---